South Tyrolean Freedom

 South Tyrolean Freedom (Süd-Tiroler Freiheit, STF) is a regionalist, separatist and national-conservative political party in South Tyrol, Italy.
 The party, which is part of the South Tyrolean independence movement, seeks to represent the German-speaking population and proposes the secession of South Tyrol from Italy and its reunification with the State of Tyrol within Austria.

-Its founding leader was Eva Klotz.
+The party, whose founding leader was Eva Klotz, is officially led by Werner Thaler, but its leading figure is Sven Knoll.

 History

 The South Tyrolean Freedom emerged as a split from the Union for South Tyrol (UfS) in May 2007.
 On 8 June 2007 it was notarially founded in Brixen.
 The founding members were Herbert Campidell, Eva Klotz, Sven Knoll, Reinhold Ladurner, Roland Lang, Sepp Mitterhofer, Werner Thaler and Dietmar Zwerger.

 In mid 2007, the party presented a provocative poster campaign with the slogan Süd-Tirol ist nicht Italien! ("South Tyrol is not Italy") and the Austrian flag as background.
 A sign with the same content was also set up at the Brenner Pass border, in June 2008.

 In April 2009, the STF became a full member of the European Free Alliance, a pan-European organization of regionalist parties.
 Gudrun Kofler from the STF Youth (Junge Süd-Tiroler Freiheit) was elected as Vice President of the EFA Youth.

 In January 2012, it was reported that the party had reached 2,800 members, a lot more than UfS in its best days.